hdlim15/TwitterEmoji/README.md

 # TwitterEmoji
-Sentiment Analysis of tweets containing emojis and seeing which emotions are common with which emojis
+Sentiment Analysis of tweets containing emojis to determine which emojis are associated with the most positive and negative sentiment